 About NIMML

-The NIMML Institute is a 501 (c) (3) non-profit public charity foundation focused on a transdisciplinary, team-science approach to precision medicine at the interface of immunology, inflammation, and metabolism.
-The NIMML Institute team has led numerous large-scale transdisciplinary projects and is dedicated to solving important societal problems by combining the expertise of immunologists, computational biologists, toxicologists, modelers, translational researchers, and molecular biologists.
-The Institute is headquartered in Blacksburg, VA For more information, please visit www.nimml.org or contact pio@nimml.org.
+The NIMML Institute is a 501 (c) (3) non-profit foundation focused on applying transdisciplinary, team-science approaches to precision medicine.
+The NIMML Institute applies its TITAN-X advanced A.I. platform to large-scale transdisciplinary projects aimed at solving important public health problems through precision medicine.
+NIMML combines the expertise of immunologists, computational biologists, toxicologists, computational modelers, translational and clinical researchers, and molecular biologists to translate novel scientific discoveries into medicines for human diseases.
+The Institute is headquartered in Blacksburg, VA.
+For more information, please visit www.nimml.org or contact pio@nimml.org.